 “On Friday, June 12, we urge everyone to spend their time and energy on direct action for lasting structural change.
 Don’t go to work, and don’t work from home,” wrote the organization in its call to action.

-For years, many Black and Brown labor leaders, who have traditionally organized with local business support and who have faced discrimination as minority small business owners, have been dismayed at the need for the movement to invest in creating alternative businesses that could help sustain progressive movements.
+For years, many black labor leaders, who have traditionally organized with local business support and who have faced discrimination as minority small business owners, have been dismayed at the need for the movement to invest in creating alternative businesses that could help sustain progressive movements.

 “It’s a downfall of the movement,” Fletcher says.
 “We should be organizing with small businesses.
 This is part of a movement of organizing a movement of the majority.”